andrewpbrett/andybrett.com/_posts/2010-11-4-goodbye-techcrunch.md

 The interview went well and I took the weekend to think about things while visiting some people in San Francisco and checking out the city.
-I vividly remember getting a phone call from Mike while walking along a trail in the Presidio - I stayed exactly in the same spot while we talked for fear of AT&T;
-dropping the call (I honestly don't know how it went through in the first place).
+I vividly remember getting a phone call from Mike while walking along a trail in the Presidio - I stayed exactly in the same spot while we talked for fear of AT&T dropping the call (I honestly don't know how it went through in the first place).